What is the Amritsar Train Mishap?

 Has something like this happened before?

 Unfortunately, disasters resulting from a lack of preparation or poor management of crowds are not uncommon in India.
-And the deadliest accidents have occurred during religious festivals or gatherings, which often draw thousands of people.
+And the deadliest mishaps have occurred during religious festivals or gatherings, which often draw thousands of people.

 In 2015, 27 pilgrims died in a stampede on the banks of a holy river in southern India.
 It was attributed to poor planning as people rushed to take a dip in the river at a time they believed was auspicious.

-In 2013, some 91 pilgrims, mostly women and children, were killed in a stampede on a bridge at a Hindu festival in central India.
+In 2013, some 91 pilgrims, mostly women, and children, were killed in a stampede on a bridge at a Hindu festival in central India.
 Most were crushed after panic broke out amid a rumour that the bridge was collapsing and others drowned when they jumped from the bridge into the river below.